hivdb/chiro-cms/resources/covid-review.md

 Based on the ACTT results, the FDA issued an Emergency Use Authorization for the use of remdesivir in hospitalized patients with COVID-19 who have severe disease defined as having an SpO2 ≤ 94% on room air or requiring supplemental oxygen, mechanical ventilation, or extracorporeal membrane oxygenation (ECMO).

-Further analysis of ACTT data containing results from a greater proportion of the participants and con
+Further analysis of ACTT data containing results from a greater proportion of the participants and containing virological response data are likely to be published in the future.
+At least two other trials are ongoing -- a comparison of remdesivir with the anti-inflammatory bariciti